-A winding up order is a Court order that forces an insolvent company into compulsory liquidation – a process in which the Court appoints an Official Receiver (OR) to liquidate all of the company’s assets in order to repay creditors.
-It results when HM Revenue & Customs or another creditor sends a winding up petition (WUP) to the Court after the insolvent company fails to repay a debt of more than £750 within 21 days of being issued a Claim – an official payment request served after a High Court judgment.
+A winding up order is a court order that forces an insolvent company into compulsory liquidation – a process in which the court appoints an Official Receiver (OR) to liquidate all of the company’s assets in order to repay creditors.
+It results when HM Revenue & Customs or another creditor sends a winding up petition (WUP) to the court after the insolvent company fails to repay a debt of more than £750 which has gone unpaid for at least 21 days.

-Of the four options above, pursuing a Company Voluntary Arrangement would be most the most ideal course of action, as it would allow you to come to a formal agreement with the petitioner.
-This would effectively save your company from liquidation and give you the time and leniency needed to recover from the owed debt.
-Unfortunately, the chances of getting a petitioner to agree to a CVA during this 7-day period are very slim, especially if the CVA proposal is not drawn up by a professional.
-Having a CVA proposal created and introduced by a licensed Insolvency Practioner is the best way to increase the chances of an agreement being reached.
+Of the four options above, pursuing a CVA is often the best course of action as this would allow you to come to a formal agreement with the petitioner as well as your other creditors at the same time while allowing you to continue to trade.
+This would effectively save your company from liquidation and give you the time and space needed to trade out of its current debt problems.
+Unfortunately, the chances of getting a petitioner to agree to a CVA during this 7-day period are slim, especially if the CVA proposal is not drawn up by a professional.
+Having a CVA proposal created and introduced by a licensed insolvency practitioner is the best way to increase the chances of an agreement being reached.

 After liquidation the Official Receiver (OR) is given the task of investigating all actions taken by the directors during the time the company was trading insolvent.
 If evidence of wrongful trading is found the directors could be held personally liable for some of the company debts, or may even be banned from acting as the director of any company for up to 15 years.

-By consulting with an Insolvency Practitioner as soon as you’re issued a winding up petition you can receive valuable guidance and learn how to record the actions of your company to show the Court that the directors fulfilled their duties while trading insolvent.
-Furthermore, if an Insolvency Practitioner is appointed by the court in an Administration Order the winding up process can be avoided altogether.
+By consulting with an insolvency practitioner as soon as you’re issued with a winding up petition you can receive valuable guidance and learn how to record the actions of your company to show the court that the directors fulfilled their duties while trading insolvent.